 - While the egg whites are whisking fit a large piping ba with a large, open star nozzle, I use Wilton #1M.

-- Once the meringue has been whisked sift in the corn flour and cocoa.
-Then add the balsamic vinegar.
+- As soon as the meringue has been whisked sift in the corn flour and cocoa.
+Then add the balsamic vinegar and salt.

 - Using a large, clean, metal spoon fold all of the ingredients together carefully.
 Taking care not to knock out the air that has been whisked into the egg whites.

 - Place four dots of meringue in the corners of the baking tray, then place the baking parchment on top.
 This will hold the baking parchment in place.

 Creating the heart shape and baking the Pavlova:

 - Place a large spoonful of chocolate meringue into the centre of the heart.
 Spread the meringue with a palette knife, so that it fills the heart outline.
 There is no need to be too precise as it will be piped over.

 - Fill the piping bag with the remaining chocolate meringue.